YuvalRamot/Unsupervised_wine/README.md

 ## Notes
 - Replace `"path/to/..."` with the actual paths to your input data and desired output directories.
 - The default paths for input and output files are specified in each script.
 If no arguments are provided, the scripts will use these defaults.

-## License
-This project is for educational purposes and is licensed under the MIT License.